Riley-Py/UWaterloo-Work/U10 - Thinking, Problem Solving, Reasoning/Reasoning.md

 	- Found that many people made errors on it
 ### Syllogistic Reasoning
 - Presents two or more premises and asks the reasoner either to draw a conclusion or evaluate a conclusion that the problem supplies
+- *Categorical syllogisms*: Premises that deal with classes of entities
+	- *Quantifiers*: Provides information about how many members of a class are under consideration